sverrirs/jekyll-paginate-v2/README.md

 ## Contributing

-Although this project is small it has a [code of conduct](CODE_OF_CONDUCT.md) that I hope everyone will do their best to follow when contributing to any aspects of this project.
+> Although this project is small it has a [code of conduct](CODE_OF_CONDUCT.md) that I hope everyone will do their best to follow when contributing to any aspects of this project.
 Be it discussions, issue reporting, documentation or programming.

-> “Be kind, for everyone you meet is fighting a harder battle.”
-> --Plato

 If you don't want to open issues here on Github, send me your feedback by email at [jekyll@sverrirs.com](mailto:jekyll@sverrirs.com).